plule/DEFract/README.markdown

 How can I do this?
 ------------------

-First, launch the program (you can either run the .exe, the app, or you can install [LÖVE](https://love2d.org/) and run the .love.
+First, launch the program (you can either run the .exe, the app, the linux exec or you can install [LÖVE](https://love2d.org/) and run the .love.
+Note that it has been tested only on a 32b linux and a 32b windows.
+If you have any trouble, install LÖVE and run the .love.

+Under Linux, you will probably need LÖVE dependancies : devil, luajit, openal, physfs, sdl, libvorbis, mpg123.

 Then, you might see a black screen, try to move your mouse to find something.

-### Keybinding :
+### Keybindings :
  * Arrows to move
  * pageup/pagedown to change speed
  * Mouse to look around